-- The information included in the Management Discussion and Analysis for the year ended April 30, 2021; and - The information included in the 2021 Annual Report.
+- The information included in the Management Discussion and Analysis for the year ended April 30, 2022; and - The information included in the 2022 Annual Report.

-Our opinion on the consolidated financial statements does not cover the other information and we do not and will not express any form of assurance conclusion thereon.
+Our opinion on the consolidated financial statements does not cover the other information and we do not express any form of assurance conclusion thereon.